Joshua-W-Adams/aws_infrastructure_boilerplate/services/security/kms/kms.md

 *Note: Encrypted secrets can be stored in code / environment variables.*

+### CMK deletion

+KMS enforces a waiting period.
+To delete a CMK in AWS KMS you schedule key deletion.
+You can set the waiting period from a minimum of 7 days up to a maximum of 30 days.

+The CMK is recoverable during this period.

 ## Automatic Key Rotation

 Automatically change underlying encyption keys every x days.
 Only applicable for Customer Managed CMK.